nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 How do you do so?
 By applying the rules in inspectional reading part I. See Types of Books section for most categories of book.

+Knowing type of book also puts you on alert for what it is you're looking for.
+If it's a howto your focus would be on the steps and rules, if it's math, your focus would be on proofs and their presentation.

 #### What the Whole Book is About (Rule 2)

 _Note that the unity of a book is highly correlated with how well you enumerate its major parts (see next section), the two rules go hand in hand._